imadBelattar/Spring-Boot-Angular/README.md

 Set the Root URL, Redirect URI, and Web Origin as per your application's requirements.
 Ensure the URLs match your application's deployment settings.

+### Create a Client

+Go to the **Clients** tab in your new realm.
+Click **Create** to add a new client.
+Fill in the necessary details such as Client ID, Root URL, Redirect URIs, etc. as per your application's requirements.

 ### Create Roles

 Go to the **Roles** tab in your new realm.